jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, 2nd package release for the chromedriver ver.1.2.3.4, the package version is `1.2.3.4` + `02` → `1.2.3.402`.

-Sometime multiple packages for same chromedriver version may be released by following example reasons.
+Sometime multiple packages for the same chromedriver version may be released by following example reasons.

 - Packaging miss. (the package included invalid version of the driver files)
 - Fixing bug of the build script, or improving the build script.